NielsScholten94/Setup-Wizard/README.md

 - Connect the prototype with the database
 - Create actual tasks in the database with a status indicator (completed, active or open)
 - Pull the status of these tasks from the database in the setup wizard
-- Define the styling of the tasks based on the status from the tasks in the database
+- Define the styling of the tasks in the setup wizard based on the status from the tasks in the database
 - Update the status of the tasks in the database when a certain task has been completed.